-Duanwu or Dragon Boat Festival, a Chinese ritual with over 2000 years of history, began as an event to ward off evil spirits and diseases, which were then very rampant during summer.
+Duanwu or Dragon Boat Festival, a Chinese ritual with over 2000 years of history, began as an event to ward off evil spirits and diseases, which were then very rampant during the summer.

 Zongzi, Xionghuang Wine, and Dragon Boat Race

-Drinking xionghuang wine or realgar wine, a Chinese alcoholic drink made with realgar is another activity associated with this festival.
+Drinking xionghuang wine or realgar wine, a Chinese alcoholic drink made with realgar, is another activity associated with this festival.
 This is believed to turn away evil spirits.

 In this race, competing teams will paddle their boats forward to the beat of thumping drums, to the finishing line.
 This race originated from the action taken by the villagers who beat their drums to scare away the fish and paddled their boat frantically looking for Qu Yuan's body.
-Why is it in the shape of dragon?
+Why is it in the shape of a dragon?

 This vibrant and rich ritual of dragon boat race and eating zongzi has continued to be in practice for centuries until today.